How does Rails work?

 How are refunds handled on Rails?

 Since orders originate on the marketplace, refunds have to be requested directly from the marketplace where the customer placed the order.
 Orders are submitted as 'prepaid' to Olo and there is no payment processing on our side so we are unable to manage refunds.
 If a customer calls to complain, the brand should follow the support protocol the marketplace has in place.
-This is usually found in a merchant portal brands have access to.
+This is usually found in a merchant portal brands have access to accessed via the web or tablet if still in use.

 Is there a way to differentiate Rails orders from orders coming from the store’s white-label site?